-- Gather your collection of mirrors – antiques, new, vintage, French or Italian.
-Arrange them starting from the largest one which goes to the center.
+- Gather your collection of mirrors - antiques, new, vintage, French or Italian.
+Arrange them starting from the largest one which goes in the center.
 Then group the others around it.

 - Use the same fabric on your walls and curtains, upholstery, even the lampshades and picture frames, be it toile or animal prints.
 One wild print on that one area of the house will enlarge that small space, make it cohesive and add to the wow factor.